How to Level Uneven Lawn Without Killing Grass

 Uneven Mowing

 The steep slopes, sudden elevation changes, and uneven surfaces can make it challenging to maneuver the mower.
-These inconsistencies can also affect the quality of the mow and may result in uneven grass lengths across the entire yard.
+These inconsistencies can also result in uneven grass height and an unkempt appearance.

 Safety Hazards